-Tan y Coed is an easy to find woodland with a picnic site, walking trails and running trails, located immediately off the A487.
+Tan y Coed is an easy to find woodland with a picnic site and walking trails, located immediately off the A487.

 The Forestry Commission began planting Tan y Coed woodland after the First World War as the war effort had used up Britain's timber.

 Planting continued through the Second World War with Land Army Girls, known as “Timber Jills”, carrying out the work.